-5. On camping trailers with the deluxe plumbing package, or shower/toilet options, there is an additional 12-volt DC demand pump to supply water needs.
+4. As part of the deluxe plumbing package, there is a 12-volt DC demand pump to supply water needs when not hooked direct to the city water connection.
 This device requires 12-volt DC power from either a deep cycle battery, or a converter when 120-volt AC power is available.
-A 12-volt DC switch is located on a cabinet near the pump to turn the power on or off.
+A 12-volt DC switch is located on the side of the kitchen cabinet or, if applicable, on the monitor panel.
 When 12-volt DC power energizes the pump, it will self-prime and fill water lines and components.
 When pressure achieves approximately 40-45 pounds, the pump will shut off and restart when the pressure drops to 21 pounds.
 Some cycling of the pump may occur, depending on the volume of water used.
 A check valve is located inside the pump to prevent water from flowing into the supply tank.
 It is suggested that you turn the 12-volt DC power off at the switch when using direct water supply.
+There is no need to consume 12-volt DC power when it is not required.